 It is not to say that the larger the bending radius the better.

-The larger the radius is, the larger the bending bounce is, the more difficult the bending angle and bending height to be controlled, so the bending radius of metal plate should be reasonable.
+The larger the radius is, the larger the bending bounce is, the more difficult the bending angle and bending height to be controlled, so the bending radius of the metal plate should be reasonable.

 Metal plate mold manufacturers tend to have a zero bending radius so that it is not easy to rebound and the bending height and bending angle are easy to control.